 How effective is Liftware?

-Liftware has been shown to be effective in an eleven-patient clinical study.
+Liftware Steady has been shown to be effective in an eleven-patient clinical study.
 During the study, eleven subjects with essential tremor performed three tasks — holding, eating, and transferring objects.
 When the technology used in Liftware was turned on, tremor amplitude was reduced by an average of 72% in the holding task, 76% in the eating task, and 71% in the transferring task.
-These statistically significant results mean that Liftware is likely to make eating easier for people with hand tremor.
+These statistically significant results mean that Liftware Steady is likely to make eating easier for people with hand tremor.
 The study was peer reviewed and published here: A noninvasive handheld assistive device to accommodate essential tremor: A pilot study, Pathak, et al. Movement Disorders, vol 29:6 (May 2014).

 We also published and presented these findings at the 2013 American Academy of Neurology conference, and were honored to be featured speakers at the meeting.
+From one doctor.

 “I believe that the [...] device can benefit many of my patients.
 For those who choose to use it, the system represents a non-invasive method to improve greatly patient’s lives and increase overall independence.”